Pomax/are-we-flying/docs/index.md

 <img src="../public/planes/plane.png" style="width: 72px; height: 50px" />

-Although we do want a bit of CSS here, because while we _could_ rotate this image using JS to point in the right direction, that's a bit silly when CSS lets you use `tranform: rotate(...)` : all we need to do is make sure that the CSS variable `--heading` is some plain number in degrees, and then CSS will do the rest.
+Although we do want a bit of CSS here, because while we _could_ rotate this image using JS so that it points in the right direction, that's a bit silly when CSS lets you use `tranform: rotate(...)` and get the same thing done.
+All we need to do is make sure that the CSS variable `--heading` is some plain number in degrees, and then CSS will do the rest.
 So...

 ```css
 #plane-icon {